microsoft/rnx-kit/packages/metro-config/README.md

 ## Known Limitations

 While Metro is the de-facto standard, it lacks a few features that would make it optimal; here's our current wishlist, feel free to submit PRs if you want to help with them :)

 - Implement [Circular Dependency Plugin](https://github.com/aackerman/circular-dependency-plugin)
 - Implement [DuplicatesPlugin](https://github.com/FormidableLabs/inspectpack#plugin)
 - Implement [symlinks](https://github.com/facebook/metro/issues/1)
-  - *ideally this will be done directly upstream in Metro, but in the meantime we are open to "after-markets" solutions*
+  - Ideally this will be done directly upstream in Metro/Watchman.
+In the meantime, we are adding all the symlinks to `watchFolders` as a workaround.
-- Implement treeshaking
+- Implement tree-shaking

 ### Error: EMFILE: too many open files, watch